A Detailed Guide to the Best Place to Stay in Busan

 The Bay 101 Yacht Club: An excellent area for night entertainment

-Busan Night Yacht Tour to cruise over Haeundae Beach, Gwangandaegyo Bridge, and other lighted landmarks
+Busan Night Tour to enjoy Haeundae Beach, Gwangandaegyo Bridge, and other lighted landmarks

-SEALIFE Busan Aquarium (buy entry ticket here): A state-of-the-art aquarium on Haeundae Beach
+SEALIFE Busan Aquarium: A state-of-the-art aquarium on Haeundae Beach

 Haeundae Pojangmacha-chon: A row of tent bars with fresh seafood on the street right off the Haeundae beach